Boiling water reactor safety systems: The safety systems in action: the Design Basis Accident

 The description of this accident is applicable for the BWR/4.

 The immediate result of such a break (call it time T+0) would be a pressurized stream of water well above the boiling point shooting out of the broken pipe into the drywell, which is at atmospheric pressure.
 As this water stream flashes into steam, due to the decrease in pressure and that it is above the water boiling point at normal atmospheric pressure, the pressure sensors within the drywell will report a pressure increase anomaly within it to the reactor protection system at latest T+0.3.
 The RPS will interpret this pressure increase signal, correctly, as the sign of a break in a pipe within the drywell.
 As a result, the RPS immediately initiates a full SCRAM, closes the main steam isolation valve (isolating the containment building), trips the turbines, attempts to begin the spinup of RCIC and HPCI, using residual steam, and starts the diesel pumps for LPCI and CS.

-Now let us assume that the power outage hits at T+0.5.
-The RPS is on a float uninterruptable power supply, so it continues to function; its sensors, however, are not, and thus the RPS assumes that they are all detecting emergency conditions.
+Assuming that the power outage hits at T+0.5, the RPS is on a float uninterruptible power supply, so it continues to function; its sensors, however, are not, and thus the RPS assumes that they are all detecting emergency conditions.
 Within less than a second from power outage, auxiliary batteries and compressed air supplies are starting the Emergency Diesel Generators.
 Power will be restored by T+25 seconds.